tsygankov-lab/ShapeToGraphMapping/readme.md

 [dataStruct] = processRecords(records)
 This process identifies all bridges, defined as vertices and half edges which exactly bisects two objects.
 Requires the processed output array and creates a structure with a field .bridges which holds information about the vertices and edges on this bridge.

-See the detailed section for further explanation of the fields

 4) LOOP EXTRACTION
 [dataStruct] = extractCycles(records, dataStruct)
 This process uses information from the records_ARRAY from cleanRecords and dataStruct from bridge extraction to find all global cycles inside each object with a hole.
 This adds fields .loop.object.* and .loop.hole.*, which each have fields .acyclic(n), .enclosed(n), and .enclosing(n), which provides the boundary profiles along with points on the cycle in each region.
 Information about a specific boundary can be extracted by calling getCycleInfo(dataStruct, color)